ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // The current state of the editor.
 // The editor might be in one of the following states:
 //
-// * `initializing` - before the first initialization, and after crashes, before the editor is ready,
+// * `initializing` - Before the first initialization, and after crashes, before the editor is ready.
-// * `ready` - a state when a user can interact with the editor,
+// * `ready` - A state when the user can interact with the editor.
-// * `crashed` - a state when an error occurs - it quickly changes to `initializing` or `crashedPermanently` depending on how many and how frequency errors have been caught recently,
+// * `crashed` - A state when an error occurs.
+It quickly changes to `initializing` or `crashedPermanently` depending on how many and how frequent errors have been caught recently.
-// * `crashedPermanently` - a state when the watchdog stops reacting to errors and keeps the editor crashed,
+// * `crashedPermanently` - A state when the watchdog stops reacting to errors and keeps the editor crashed.
-// * `destroyed` - a state when the editor is manually destroyed by the user after calling `watchdog.destroy()`. watchdog.state;
+// * `destroyed` - A state when the editor is manually destroyed by the user after calling `watchdog.destroy()`. watchdog.state;

 // Listen to state changes.